sa-tre/satre-specification/docs/source/pillars/supporting.md

   - This may be carried out via a separate public panel or by including members of the public on an approvals panel.
   - Optional
 * - 4.8.4.
-  - You could publicly share details of incidents, near misses, and what has been done to mitigate them.
+  - You should publicly share details of incidents, near misses, and mitigations.
   - This may be via the TRE website or annual reports.
+    Sharing this information is particularly important when a TRE holds public sector data.
-  - Recommended (for TREs with public sector data), otherwise Optional
+  - Recommended
 ```

 ## Legal services